MonicaMedappa/TKC/README.md

 # Welcome!👋

 I created this group because you’re all such an interesting bunch, and I thought it’d be awesome to have a space to chat.
-Here is a brief introduction of the members of TKC:
+Here is a brief introduction of the members:

 ### 🌟 Member Spotlights
 🚇🚅🌎**Tej**: Philatelist and railfan; loves the band Tool and has a wide range of interests along with an immense gift for languages.